 What is Agape love?

-There are many different types of love, but in the English language, we don’t differentiate between them.
 For example, we love our spouse, but in a different way than we love our children, or pasta!
-We love our friends, but it’s a different love than gardening or scuba diving.
+We love our friends, but it’s a different kind of love than our love of gardening or scuba diving.

-Agape love defines God’s love.
-Agape love differentiates God’s love from any other kind of love.
-Agape love is love we’re incapable of attaining.
-It’s unconditional, unwarranted, all-encompassing, and everlasting.
 God’s agape love for each of us began long before we were conceived in our mother’s womb and will last until eternity.
 The Parable of the Lost Sheep reflects His agape love.

 3 Lost Sheep Lessons about God’s Agape Love for Us: